ACEnglish/regioners/designdoc.md

 Turns out that build without `--release` is much slower.
 But I can do about 1 iteration every 0.7s compared to regioneR 1.5s

-There's a few more options I want to implement --overlaps : store_true - allow overlapping entries during randomization (maybe make switch to no-overlaps) --circularize : store_true - use circularize instead of shuffle (just add a random number to all, rotate end to start) --mask : I have the option, but I'm not using it.
+There's a few more options I want to implement
+--any : store_true - count as having any overlap instead of number of overlaps --overlaps : store_true - allow overlapping entries during randomization (maybe make switch to no-overlaps) --circularize : store_true - use circularize instead of shuffle (just add a random number to all, rotate end to start) --mask : I have the option, but I'm not using it.
-	Now, the easy implementation is to just retry if a random hits But I bet I can shorten each chrom during GenomeShift building, and then just mask beds on input by if intersects mask, exclude...
+	Now, the easy implementation is to just retry if randomization places over a mask But I bet it'll be faster to just shorten each chrom during GenomeShift building by mask and then do another shift for regions by how many masked bases before.
+Also exclude hits on mask Also.. add mask to repo
 --max-retry : 1000 - when using shuffle, maximum number of attempts before quitting
+	Will want to either fail or make the shuffle return an optional, then we'll have 'None' that won't be added

 zeros check: if there's no overlaps observed/permuted, that's an edge case chrom check: only load -A/-B that have a key in GenomeShift gzip filereading: Would be nice to not require uncompressed bed files as they can get pretty large

 After all of that, I *might* work on profiling.
-Maybe I can make some more improvements to speed.
+Maybe I can make some more improvements to speed. later : local z-score? later : I would love to figure out how to dedup the `io::read_*` much_later : --per-chrom

-local z-score?

-And I'm probably not doing per-chrom

 Day 1 Log:
 CLI only that takes four parameters